Additional Notes or Correction

 Unusually for Madagascar, the short circuit through the reserve is mostly along its circumference as it orbits the river carving through the length of the reserve deep below.
 This means the high branches of many of the tall trees are at eye level to the paths and it's possible to see a lot of wildlife activity in quite a small space, especially at night.
 There was three aye-aye sightings here at the end of 2017 but it was perhaps only a chance visit as there wasn't so much of this before or after.

 Day walks are free for those staying here whereas night walks are unfortunately priced to match the hospitality charges you find at parks near Diego, costing [EUR20] per person per visit.
 Visits from those not staying here are also available by arrangement.
+Although small, the forest feels unlike any other similar expedition I've taken in Madagascar, perhaps due to the density of wildlife visible at such high points in the tree tops and the sense of location this gives you, edging high above the river.
+Or maybe due to the stellar company of Antonio, the resident guide who is a privilege to have leading you if you're lucky to have him available during your stay.

 An unexpected attraction of le Domaine de Fontenay is the resident Aldabra Giant Tortoise, Galileo.
 Though Aldabras were once found in Madagascar, this is not the case anymore and tend to originate in the Seychelles.
 The world's oldest living tortoise, Jonathan, is an Aldabra and is believed to be about 186 years old (as of 2018) but this is unverified.
 Galileo, according to those who reside at le Domaine de Fontenay, has approximately 200 years of life in paper records of his handling (when originally shipped as a can of food on legs) and his age beyond that is unknown.
 This is even more unverified than that of Jonathan but—at the time of writing—his claim to be the oldest living animal is unknown to most of the world.
 If you've ever wanted to pet a 200 (and who knows?) year old tortoise, Galileo loves his head being scratched.
 Sadly, he had a partner for much of his life but she was found at the bottom of an incline, motionless after being unable to right herself up.